pavolloffay/kubecon-na-2023-opentelemetry-kubernetes-metrics-tutorial/07-correlation.md

       passthrough: false # when true only pod IP addresses are added, that can be used later for attributes association
       extract:
         annotations:
-        - tag_name: a1 # extracts value of annotation from pods with key `annotation-one` and inserts it as a tag with key `a1`
+          - tag_name: tutorial # extracts value of annotation from pods with key `annotation-one` and inserts it as a tag with key `a1`
-          key: annotation-one
+            key: kubecon-tutorial
-          from: pod
+            from: namespace
 ```

 ## Resource Detection Processor